Updated Jun 16, 2026§ For Everyday Items

 Launched in February 2026, the Pebblebee Clip 5 solves the one annoyance with most key finders: the disposable battery.
 It charges via USB-C and lasts approximately 12 months per charge, so you plug it in once a year and never buy replacement batteries.

-It supports both Apple Find My and Google Find Hub (one at a time; you reset to switch), with a ~94dB alarm and a clip design that attaches to key rings, bag straps, or belt loops without an extra holder.
-Apple’s AirTag technical specifications provides additional context on this topic.
+It supports both Apple Find My and Google Find Hub (one at a time; you reset to switch), with a 130dB-rated alarm and a clip design that attaches to key rings, bag straps, or belt loops without an extra holder.
+For a hardware baseline to compare against, Apple’s AirTag technical specifications document the rival tag’s specs.

 It’s ideal for people who hate battery maintenance and don’t need UWB precision.
 The clip form factor works especially well for keys since it clips over a keyring without dangling loose.
 No subscription.
 At ~$35 it’s in the same price bracket as AirTag 2 and SmartTag 2 but offers the unique value of never needing to think about a battery for a year at a time.